arjunpt/EKS-TERRAFORM/README.md

 authentication_mode = "CONFIG_MAP": Allows IAM-based access via aws-auth ConfigMap.
 There is AP bootstrap_cluster_creator_admin_permissions = true: The creator gets full admin access automatically.

+🔧 What It Does:
+authentication_mode = "CONFIG_MAP":

+Uses the traditional aws-auth ConfigMap.

+IAM roles/users are manually added to this config to gain cluster access.

+bootstrap_cluster_creator_admin_permissions = true:

+Grants full admin (system:masters) access to whoever creates the cluster.

+This is critical to avoid being locked out of the cluster post-creation.

+Without this, no IAM user or role would be able to access your cluster after it's created.
+This is your entry point for cluster control.

 ### ✅ ` vpc_config`